Anti-rationalist: You rationalists just think in black and white. The world is shades of gray!

 - 4. Infinite-valued logic runs into numerous other technical and philosophical problems.
 For a catalog of objections, and replies to them from an advocate, see Jeremy Bradley’s 2009 “Fuzzy Logic as a Theory of Vagueness: 15 Conceptual Questions,” pp. 207–228 in Views on Fuzzy Sets and Systems from Different Perspectives (2009).
 Originally developed as an ontological model for vague language, fuzzy logic is said to have significant engineering applications, but hardly anyone still accepts it as metaphysically accurate.

 - 5. The nervous system’s attempt to correct perceived color for illumination is called “color constancy.”
-It usually works well, but can be fooled, giving rise to startling optical illusions.
+That usually works well, but can be fooled, giving rise to startling optical illusions.
 The details of its operation are complex and not fully understood.
+It apparently involves processing both within the retina and in the brain’s visual cortex.

 - 6. The ancient Romans produced “dichroic glass,” which changes color according to the angle of illumination, using silver and gold nanoparticles.
 The most spectacular example is the Lycurgus Cup, which is red when lit from behind and green when lit from the front.